Best things to do in Helmsley North Yorkshire

 On Fridays, there is a bustling market in the town square that everyone comes to shop at.
 There are fresh vegetable vendors at the weekly market, clothing and lots of interesting stalls with gourmet food products.
 In the centre of the square, you will spot the Feversham Monument which was installed in 1867 and the original Market Cross.

-There are lovely independent shops in Helmsley and if you are in the mood for al fresco dining, you can pick up a range of fresh supplies at Hunters of Helmsley for an idyllic summer picnic by the stream that runs along the side of town.
+Wander the town and explore the town’s many independent shops and if you are in the mood for al fresco dining, you can pick up a range of fresh supplies at Hunters of Helmsley for an idyllic summer picnic by the stream that runs along the side of town.

 Helmsley attractions for the kids